Manuel Antonio is one of Costa Rica’s most popular national parks, but it’s also a cute little beach town, which people often forget to mention.

 We’d recommend visiting between December and April.
 This is when the water levels are at their best, not too much water and not too little.

 Do get there early in the morning though if you want to avoid the crowds during the peak months.
-Nauyaca waterfalls are open Monday to Friday 7am-2pm and Sundays 8am-2pm.
+Nauyaca waterfalls are open Monday to Friday from 07:00 to 14:00 and on Sundays from 08:00 to 14:00.

 New to Manuel Antonio?
 Check out this compact Manuel Antonio guide to find the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Manuel Antonio!